 Please see AP.6.
 Graduate Policies.

-Students must complete a minimum of 30 graduate credits beyond the bachelor's degree with a GPA of 3.00 or higher.
-The plan of study includes a 21 credit required Core component which includes a mandatory capstone course, and 9 credits of electives.
+Students must complete a minimum of 30 graduate credits beyond the bachelor's degree with a GPA of 3.00 or higher, inclusive of core coursework, elective courses and a mandatory capstone or thesis.

 Banner Code: EC-MS-CYSE